Croquet: Competition Your Body Can Handle

 What Former Athletes Say

-The golfer: "I loved the strategy of golf but couldn't handle five-hour rounds anymore.
-Croquet gives me that depth in a three-hour midweek session."
+The golfer: "Five-hour golf rounds were killing me.
+Croquet gives me the same tactical depth in a midweek session."

 Common Questions